charlottedaumal/survival-analysis-ovarian-cancer/README.md

 ## 💻 Repository Structure

-An overview of the contents of this repository:
+Here is an overview of the contents of this repository:

 - `.gitattributes` — Git configuration file for cross-platform consistency
 - `.gitignore` — Specifies files and directories to be excluded from version control

-- `src/` — Contains the RMarkdown source code used to generate the report
+- `src/` — Contains the RMarkdown source code used to perform the statistical analysis and to generate the figures for the report
   └── `survival_analysis_report.Rmd`

 - `figures/` — Includes the output figures (in PDF format) used in the final report
   └── `*.pdf`

 - `report_final/` — Folder containing the final deliverables
-  ├── `00_Individual_Report_Applied_Biostatistics.pdf` — Complete version of the final report
+  ├── `Final_Report.pdf` — Complete version of the final report
-  └── `first_page_preview.png` — Preview image of the report’s first page (used in the README)
+  └── `first_report_preview.png` — Preview image of the report’s first page (used in the README)

 ---